NBISweden/data-submission-documentation/ENA/SOP/register_ToLID.md

 ## How to register a ToLID
 In the [Tree of Life ID webpage](https://id.tol.sanger.ac.uk/), begin by checking if the species is already registered with a ToLID by using the search function and providing either ToLID prefix (e.g. mHomSap), taxonomy ID (e.g. 9606), species name (e.g. Homo sapiens) or ToLID (e.g. mHomSap1).
 If it is, a list of registered specimen will be shown, and you can get an idea of what your ToLID will be.

-Continue by loggin in to the platform.
+Continue by logging in to the platform.
 The login is federated, so check if your university is available (e.g. Uppsala University is).
 Once logged in you can select "CREATE" from the top bar.

 Provide the following:
 1. NCBI taxonomy ID (if there is no ID for your species, make sure to register it first!).